 Bellevue staff is available to answer questions related to the application process.
 Organizations are strongly encouraged to contact staff before applying for programs not previously funded by Bellevue.

-Staff Contact Information: For assistance, contact Christy Stangland at cstangland@bellevuewa.gov.
+Staff Contact Information: For assistance, contact Leslie R. Miller at lrmiller@bellevuewa.gov.

 Grant Writing Support and Consulting